 - I get to work with amazing co-workers

 Our Visiting nurses provide client care in the client's own home.
 They provide physical assessments, symptom control support, palliative care, rehabilitation therapy, wound care, education, counselling to individuals and families and much more.

-The Registered Nurse is responsible for the provision and management of client and family centered, evidence-based, efficient nursing care to individuals and families in their homes and community with a focus on Enterostomal Care.
+The Registered Nurse is responsible for the provision and management of client and family centered, evidence-based, efficient nursing care to individuals and families in their homes and community.
 The Registered Nurse ensures care is provided within the framework of quality & risk management and the standards and scope of practice set by VON, relevant provincial regulatory body and Community Health Nurses of Canada.
 The Registered Nurse is responsible for safe and appropriate teaching, assignment and delegation of tasks to different categories of workers.

 - Manages and coordinates care; evaluates health outcomes; educates, counsels and advocate for individuals to meet health goals

 - Provides all levels of nursing care whether caring for stable clients with predictable outcomes or unpredictable outcomes and whose health needs are acute, complex and rapidly changing.

 - Provides cost-effective, organized, outcome directed care on an ongoing basis and assigns/delegates care as necessary.